nightscout/cgm-remote-monitor/docs/plugins/googlehome-plugin.md

 ## Activate the Nightscout Google Home Plugin

 1. Your Nightscout site needs to be new enough that it supports the `googlehome` plugin.
-It needs to be [version VERSION_NUMBER (VERSION_NAME)](https://github.com/nightscout/cgm-remote-monitor/releases/tag/VERSION_NUMBER) or later.
+It needs to be [version 0.13 (VERSION_NAME)](https://github.com/nightscout/cgm-remote-monitor/releases/tag/0.13) or later.
 See [updating my version](https://github.com/nightscout/cgm-remote-monitor#updating-my-version) if you need a newer version.
 1. Add `googlehome` to the list of plugins in your `ENABLE` setting. ([Environment variables](https://github.com/nightscout/cgm-remote-monitor#environment) are set in the configuration section for your monitor.
 Typically Azure, Heroku, etc.)

 ## Create Your DialogFlow Agent